 Additional WebLogic-specific properties are also available for controlling how objects are bound into the cluster-wide JNDI tree.
 Bindings may or may not be replicated across the JNDI tree of each server within the cluster due to the way these properties are set.
-Properties such as these are identified by constants in the weblogic.jndi.wLContext class.
-For more information about JNDI-related clustering issues, see Using WebLogic JNDI from a Client in a Clustered Environment.
+Properties such as these are identified by constants in the weblogic.jndi.WLContext class.
+For more information about JNDI-related clustering issues, see Section 4.6.5, "Using WebLogic JNDI from a Client in a Clustered Environment."

-Creating a Context Using a Hashtable
+4.2.1 Creating a Context Using a Hashtable

-You can create a Context with a hashtable in which you have specified the properties described in "Setting Up JNDI Environment Properties for the InitialContext" on page 3-2.
+You can create a context with a hashtable in which you have specified the properties described in Section 4.2, "Setting Up JNDI Environment Properties for the Initial Context."

 To do so, pass the hashtable to the constructor for InitialContext.
 The property java.naming.factory.initial is used to specify how the InitialContext is created.
 To use WebLogic JNDI, you must always set the java.naming.factory.initial property to weblogic.jndi.WLInitialContextFactory.
-This setting identifies the factory that actually creates the Context.
+This setting identifies the factory that actually creates the context.

-Creating a Context Using a WebLogic Environment Object
+4.2.2 Creating a Context Using a WebLogic Environment Object

-You can also create a Context by using a WebLogic environment object implemented by weblogic.jndi.environment.
+You can also create a context by using a WebLogic environment object implemented by weblogic.jndi.environment.
 Although the environment object is WebLogic-specific, it offers the following advantages: